jaxxstorm/puppet-consul_template/README.markdown

 - `package_name` **Default**: consul-template.
 Name of package to install
 - `package_ensure` **Default**: latest.
 - `config_dir` **Default**: /etc/consul-template.
 Path to store the consul-template configuration
 - `extra_options` Default: ''.
-Extra options to be bassed to the consul-template agent.
-See https://github.com/hashicorp/consul-template#options
+Extra options to be passed to the consul-template daemon.
+See https://github.com/hashicorp/consul-template#options. config_hash is preferred.
 - `service_enable` Default: true.
 - `service_ensure` Default: running.
+- `restart_on_change` Default: true.
+Whether to restart the consul agent when config changes are made
+- `manage_service` Default: true.
+Whether to manage the service with puppet, or let something else do it
 - `user` Default: consul-template.
 - `group` Default: consul-template.
 - `manage_user` Default: false.
 Module handles creating the user.
 - `manage_group` Default: false.
 Module handles creating the group.
-- `consul_host` Default: localhost.
-Hostanme of consul agent to query
-- `consul_port` Default: 8500.
-Port number the API is running on
-- `consul_token` Default: ''.
-ACL token to use when querying consul
-- `consul_retry` Default: 10s.
-Time in seconds to wait before retrying consul requests
-- `consul_wait` Default: undef.
-Min:Max time to wait before consul-template renders a new template to disk and triggers refresh.
-Specified in the format min:max according to [Go time duration format](http://golang.org/pkg/time/#ParseDuration)
-- `consul_max_stale` Default: undef.
-The maximum staleness of a query.
-If specified, Consul will distribute work among all servers instead of just the leader.
 - `init_style` Init style to use for consul-template service.
 - `log_level` Default: info.
 Logging level to use for consul-template service.
 Can be 'debug', 'warn', 'err', 'info'
+- `config_hash` Default: {}.
+A hash of configuration options for consul-template.
+See https://github.com/hashicorp/consul-template#options
+- `pretty_config` Default: false.
+Whether to pretty up the config json.
+- `pretty_config_indent` Default: 4.
+How much indentation on the config json.